E News 1 October

 MONDAY 12 October at midday (repeated on Sunday 18 October at 7pm)

 * Getting Away with Murder

 Otago Access Radio - 105.4 FM or listen via podcast any time - www.oar.org.nz

-Dunedin's Victorian house facades are one of then most distinctive aspects of the city's streetscapes.
-Jeremy Moyle, Origin Consultants, explores the signigianceof Dunedin's 19h century architectural style through the story of Philip Davis, an English immigrant who settled in the city in the 1860s.
+Dunedin's Victorian house facades are one of the most distinctive aspects of the city's streetscapes.
+In this presentation, Jeremy Moyle explores the significance of Dunedin's 19th-century architectural style through the story of Philip Davis, an English immigrant who settled in the city in the 1860s.